aws-samples/aws-enterprise-mlops-framework/mlops-multi-account-cdk/mlops-infra/README.md

 This stack handles the deployment of the following resources:

 1. SageMaker Studio Domain requires, along with
-2. IAM roles which would be linked to SM Studio user profiles.
-User Profile creating process is managed by the config files in [mlops_infra/config/dev/data_scientists.yml](mlops_infra/config/dev/data_scientists.yml) and [mlops_infra/config/dev/lead_data_scientists.yml](mlops_infra/config/dev/lead_data_scientists.yml).
+2. User Profile creating process is managed by the config files in [mlops-infra/config/cdk-infra-app.yml.bak](mlops-infra/config/cdk-infra-app.yml.bak).
 You can simply add new entries in the list to create a new user.
 The user will be linked to a role depending on which yml you add them to and will have a prefix defined in the yml files.

 ```
   users: